InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 receive at their home unit.

-The program was initially developed in 1967 and functioned as one of the Pacific Southwest Region\'s three Interregional Suppression Crews along with the Del Rosa IR Crew and the El Cariso IR Crew.
-It remained an interregional crew until 1980, when at that time the interregional concept was abolished nationwide and all category one crews were reclassified as \"Interagency Hotshot Crews\" (IHC).
-The crew\'s training and career development concept was much the same in 1967 as it is today, but through the years it was modified to its current concept and mission.
+The program was initially developed in 1967 and functioned as one of the Pacific Southwest Region's three Interregional Suppression Crews along with the Del Rosa IR Crew and the El Cariso IR Crew.
+It remained an interregional crew until 1980, when at that time the interregional concept was abolished nationwide and all category one crews were reclassified as "Interagency Hotshot Crews" (IHC).
+The crew's training and career development concept was much the same in 1967 as it is today, but through the years it was modified to its current concept and mission.